 Nikon Nikkor Z 28-75mm F2.8 Image Quality

-At present, I cannot say how good the image quality will be.
+I’ve yet to test the Nikon 28-75’s image quality.
 However, Nikon has yet to produce a lemon for its Z mount.
 For now, all we can do is soak up the Nikon Z 28-75mm F2.8’s MTF charts.

 Nikon Z 28-75mm F/2.8 Specifications